flutter/website/src/content/release/breaking-changes/deep-links-flag-change.md

 After:

-Manually disable the deep linking flag if you're using third-party plugins:
+Manually disable the deep linking flag if you use a third-party plugin:

 * Android Manifest file